 - View nodes.

 Containers that you cannot write to directly.
 Instead, view nodes are populated with demographic information from entry nodes, according to the Tree hierarchy configuration.
 No event data is stored in view nodes, and they cannot be used as a source for marketing activities, or synchronized with Plan, Flow, Send or other environments.
-See Managing view nodes and Configuring trees for more details.
+See Managing view nodes, Viewing, editing and creating a view node and Configuring trees for more details.

 View nodes are now deprecated.
 As a result, existing ones can still be seen and used, but new view nodes cannot be created.